loader image

 • How did you “show up” during the year at work?
 At home?

-• For these three areas, how are you and what is different at the end of the year compared to the beginning?
+• For these three areas, what is different at the end of the year compared to the beginning?

 Once you have written the letter, print four copies.
-Place each in its own envelope, and date them March 31st, June 30th, September 30th, and December 31st.
-Take the first one and tape or tack it to your desk/cube wall.
+Place each in its own envelope, and date them March 31, June 30, September 30, and December 31.
+Take the first one and tape or tack it to your desk/wall.

 As each date passes, open that envelope and read it.
-Reflect on how you did each quarter towards your letter.
+Reflect on how you did each quarter toward achieving the hopes/wishes in your letter.
 Resolve what you need to keep doing, add, or change.
 What were your obstacles?
 What happened that you didn’t expect?
 And how did you respond?

 Use your letters as your “blazes”—markers on the trail that ensure you are on the right path.
 Then your destination will be realized!

-Download Your Copy of the Dear Me PowerPlay™
+Ready to get started?
+Download Your Copy of the Dear Me PowerPlay™.